david-martin/proposals/sdks/Mobile-configuration.md

 `mobile-service.json` file will aggregate all service definitions.
 Each service will have their own specific data (schema) that will be used directly in service SDK.
-This schema will be supplied in additional `metadata` parameter.
+This schema will be supplied in additional `config` parameter.

 ### Initial top level json schema